netmagis/netmagis/server/man/netmagis-config.md

 The following options are available:

 -h
-  : Prints a brief description of options
+  : Prints a brief description of options.

 -f *CONF*
   : Specifiy the path to the `netmagis.conf` configuration file.

+    Default: `%CONFFILE%`

 -c
   : Checks that the configuration key is present in the configuration